White Sox vs. Angels Player Props Betting Odds

 Vaughn Stats

-- Vaughn will look for his fifth straight game with a hit in this contest.
-In his last five games he is hitting .316 with a double, two home runs and five RBI.
+- Vaughn will look for his sixth straight game with a hit in this contest.
+During his last five outings he is batting .421 with three doubles, two home runs, a walk and eight RBI.

 Vaughn Recent Games